-The General Meeting embodies the unity within the Congregation.
-Together with Congregational Council it carries the primary responsibility for life and service in the Congregation.
+The General Meeting embodies the unity within the congregation.
+Together with Congregational Council it carries the primary responsibility for life and service in the congregation.

 Section 12 Composition of the General Meeting

-(1) Membership of the General Meeting is made up of persons who are members by virtue of section 4(3) and members whose membership is based on section 5 insofar as they have not forfeited participation in the General meeting in terms of section 6.
+(1) Membership of the General Meeting is made up of persons who are members by virtue of Section 4(3) and members whose membership is based on Section 5 insofar as they have not forfeited participation in the General Meeting in terms of Section 6.

 (2) Members of Church Council and of Circuit Council may participate in the deliberations of the General Meeting in an advisory capacity.